hasanalshiekh/skylineweb/scratchpad.md

 # Scratchpad - IT Company Landing Page

 ## Current Task
-✅ **COMPLETED**: Fix mobile navbar z-index to ensure it appears above slider when active
+✅ **COMPLETED**: Fix mobile navbar visibility to ensure it stays above slider and sections on all screen sizes

 ## Previous Tasks Completed
 - [x] Create landing page (index.html) for IT company